-Whether you and your family is headed to the sunny beaches of Florida or the historic landmarks of Europe, travel insurance can protect against possible financial losses if you are forced to cancel, delay or interrupt your vacation.
-While considering your holiday destination, the following information will help you to evaluate your need for travel insurance.
+Whether you and your family are headed to the sunny beaches of Florida or the historic landmarks of Europe, travel insurance can protect against possible financial losses if you are forced to cancel, delay or interrupt your vacation.
+While thinking about your holiday destination, the following information will help you to evaluate your need for travel insurance.

 Travel insurance can protect against the loss of non-refundable travel costs, such as airfare, hotel and tour expenses.
 Other types of travel insurance offer protection against losses due to medical emergencies, damage to personal property and even death that may occur away from home on vacation.
 Before buying travel insurance, check the refund policies on prepaid expenses.
 Some will refund your money if you cancel months in advance, but few will offer any refund if you cancel at the last minute.